-During 2020, the City of Plattsburgh Water System was in compliance with all applicable state drinking water monitoring and reporting regulations.
-Also, the city issued a total of 15 Boil Water Orders as a precautionary measure due to either system maintenance or repair.
+During 2021, the City of Plattsburgh Water System was in compliance with all applicable state drinking water monitoring and reporting regulations.
+A total of 15 Boil Water Orders were issued by the City as a precautionary measure due to either system maintenance or repair.